RA-RRG: Multimodal Retrieval-Augmented Radiology Report Generation with Key Phrase Extraction

-We evaluate multi-view RRG using a two-view setting that takes both frontal and lateral images as input.
-Out of the 2,461 frontal images in the test set, 1,116 have a corresponding lateral view, and 2,181 have an prior study \cite{maira2}.
-For cases where multiple lateral images exist for a single frontal image, one is selected randomly.
-To analyze the results and facilitate comparison, we conduct evaluations on three test subsets: 1,116, 2,181, and 2,461 studies.
-If a lateral view is unavailable, we perform the evaluation in a single-view using only the frontal image.
+Following the official split of \textbf{MIMIC-CXR}, we use 3,858 images for single-view RRG evaluation.
+Unlike training and validation, we retain all 3,858 test images, including those with empty RadGraph or key phrases, to ensure fair comparison with prior work.
+For external evaluation, we use the IU X-Ray dataset \cite{iu-xray}.
+Following the setting of PromptMRG \cite{promptmrg}, we evaluate on a publicly available\footnote{\url{https://github.com/jhb86253817/PromptMRG}} subset of 4,168 images, where frontal and lateral images are treated as independent samples and normal cases are downsampled to a 10\% ratio.

-The statistics of the extracted key phrases are as follows: each DICOM image in MIMIC-CXR is paired with an average of 7.16 key phrases.
-A total of 243,064 unique key phrases were extracted from the training dataset, indicating considerable redundancy, as many key phrases recur across images within the dataset.
+Multi-view RRG is evaluated using both frontal and lateral images, following the test protocol of MAIRA-2.
+Among the 3,858 MIMIC-CXR test images, 2,461 are frontal views; when multiple lateral images exist, one is selected randomly, and cases without a lateral view are evaluated using the frontal image only.